| |

 landscape.

-The topographic movement alternates views to the sited Amancio Williams
+- UMBRELLA STRUCTURES The topographic movement alternates views to the sited Amancio Williams

 sculpture and the river, establishing also a sectional formal relationship